 Backup Proxy Transport Modes

-Depending on the type of backup proxy and your backup architecture, the backup proxy can use one of the following data transport modes:
+Depending on your backup architecture, the backup proxy can use one of the following data transport modes:

 - Direct storage access